wesleycamargo/azure-docs.pt-br/includes/virtual-machines-common-cli-deploy-templates.md

         ]
     }

-### Etapa 2: criar a implantação usando o modelo
+### <a name="step-2:-create-the-deployment-by-using-the-template"></a>Step 2: Create the deployment by using the template

-Crie um grupo de recursos para o modelo usando o `azure group create <location>`.
-Em seguida, crie uma implantação nesse grupo de recursos usando `azure group deployment create` e transmitindo o grupo de recursos e um nome de implantação, e respondendo aos prompts para os parâmetros no modelo que não tinham valores padrão.
+Create a resource group for the template by using `azure group create <location>`.
+Then, create a deployment into that resource group by using `azure group deployment create` and passing the resource group, passing a deployment name, and answering the prompts for parameters in the template that did not have default values.

     azure group create lbgroup westus